 - CT arthrography - This study is especially useful when there is metal in the region which limits effectiveness of MRI, or when the patient has a contraindication for MRI.

 - Ultrasound imaging and procedures - We are one of the few centers in the country to provide a full range of diagnostic musculoskeletal ultrasound.
 Ultrasound is an effective guide for procedures such as injection / aspiration of joints, bursas, ganglion cysts, and tendon sheaths; treatment of tennis elbow, plantar fasciitis, calcific rotator cuff tendinitis and other chronic conditions.

 - Nuclear medicine - Includes DEXA, PET scan, PET-CT, bone scan (whole body/three phase), Gallium scan, labeled WBC

 - Discography - This procedure can be used in planning spine surgery in order to determine which disc is the actual pain generator.

 - Vertebroplasty - Vertebroplasty can be used for treatment of osteoporotic compression fractures as well as other pathology.
-The cement can stabilize the vertebral body against further collapse and reduced associated pain in 90% of patients within 24-48 hours.
+The cement can stabilize the vertebral body against further collapse and reduced associated pain in 90 percent of patients within 24-48 hours.